Tensor ideals of abelian type and quantum groups: Duflo involutions in monoidal categories

 \subsection{Acknowledgements}

-The authors thank Jonathan Gruber, Bruno Kahn, Volodymyr Mazorchuk, Daniel Nakano, Joseph Newton, James Parkinson and Geordie Williamson for interesting discussions.
+The authors thank Jonathan Gruber, Bruno Kahn, Volodymyr Mazorchuk, Daniel Nakano, Joseph Newton, James Parkinson and Geordie Williamson for interesting discussions, and the referee for many useful suggestions resulting in improved presentation.
 The research of KC was partially supported by ARC grant FT220100125.
 The work of PE was partially supported by the NSF grants DMS - 2001318 and DMS - 2502467.